Cyril May

 He’s not one of those status-seeking kids that desperately needs to be taken seriously, and he’s not one of those aging performers who believe that their past sales and celebrity have earned them some sort of pretentious gravitas.

 The best part about Cyril May?
-He goes great with beer and barbecue, especially a bit of a bonfire at the beach.
-He’s as much a surfer as he is a roamer, though he’s currently more-or-less settled in Long Beach (ironically, his MexiCali musical partner, Jack McDonald, now lives in Australia).
+He goes great with beer, barbecue, especially a bit of a bonfire at the beach, along with a toke or two.
+He’s as much a surfer as he is a roamer, whether its to catch a wave or enjoy a scarlet and gold sunset.
+Though he’s currently more-or-less settled in Long Beach (ironically, his MexiCali musical partner, Jack McDonald, now lives in Australia).